amplience/amplience-sfcc-composable-commerce/README.md

 This version of the SF Retail React app integrates Amplience as the Content CMS to:
  - drive all site content, PLP in-grid content, site navigation, product page content and footer links
- - shoppable content conmponents for rich media like images and video
+ - shoppable content components for rich media like images and video
  - schedule & preview all content
  - real-time visualisation of all content
  - real-time visualisation of content sizing & placement ***within*** product listing grids